zitadel/zitadel/docs/docs/guides/integrate/service-users/client-credentials.md

 ![Create new service user](/img/console_serviceusers_secret.gif)

-## Grant a manager role to the service user

-## Authenticating a service user
+## 2. Authenticating a service user and request a token

 In this step we will authenticate a service user and receive an access_token to use against the ZITADEL API.